Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Finding the shortest path joining two points along a sequence of bundles of line segments

 \section{Finding the shortest path joining two points along a sequence of bundles of line segments}

 This section introduces an iterative algorithm based on MMS to find approximately the shortest path joining two points along a sequence of bundles of line segments.
 Let $\mathcal{F}$ be a sequence of bundles of line segments $a_0, a_1, \ldots, a_{N+1}$ ($N \ge 1)$, where $a_0=p,a_{N+1} =q$.
 Throughout the paper, assume that $\tau$ is a polyline joining $a_0, a_1, \ldots, a_{N+1}$.
-For convenience, we adopt the convention that a non-degenerate bundle $a_i$ consists of one or more line segments whose endpoint(s) is/are on $\tau$ or on the same side of $\tau$.
-For each non-degenerate bundle $a_i, (1 \le i \le N)$, its line segments are sorted in order of the angles to be measured in the order from $\overrightarrow{a_i a_{i-1}}$ to the vector formed by $a_i$ and the remaining endpoints.
-Determining the direction depends on $\overrightarrow{a_i a_{i-1}}$ rotating clockwise or counterclockwise to $\overrightarrow{a_i a_{i+1}}$ such that it scans through the region containing the bundle.
-Problem (P) is a case of the problem of finding shortest paths along sequences of line segments with the assumption that line segments might have common points.
-To deal with (P), we use MMS (\cite{AnHaiHoai2013},~\cite{AnTrang2018},~\cite{HoaiAnHai2017}) with three factors as follows
+We adopt the convention that a non-degenerate bundle $a_i$ consists of one or more line segments whose endpoints are on $\tau$ or on the same side of $\tau$.
+A degenerate bundle is considered as consisting of one line segment whose endpoints are coincident.
+In this section, we only consider sequences of bundles of line segments in which these bundles do not intersect each other, and the path $\tau$ is a simple polyline.
+For each non-degenerate bundle $a_i (1 \le i \le N)$, its line segments are sorted in order of the angles to be measured in the order from the vector $\overrightarrow{a_i a_{i-1}}$ to the vector formed by $a_i$ and the remaining endpoints.
+The order of line segments in a non-degenerate bundle $a_i$ depends on $\overrightarrow{a_i a_{i-1}}$ rotating clockwise or counterclockwise to $\overrightarrow{a_i a_{i+1}}$ such that it scans through the region containing the bundle.
+Problem (P) is a case of the problem of finding the shortest paths along sequences of line segments with the assumption that line segments might have common points.
+To deal with (P), we use MMS (\cite{AnHaiHoai2013},~\cite{AnTrang2018},~\cite{HoaiAnHai2017}) with three factors as follows:

-\begin{itemize} \item[(f1)] Partition sequence $\mathcal{F}$ of bundles of line segments into sub-sequences of bundles.
-Take a set of ordered cutting segments which are the last line segments of each sub-sequence.
-We take an ordered set of initial shooting points in cutting segments; \item[(f2)] Construct a path along $\mathcal{F}$ joining $p$ and $q$, formed by the set of shooting points.
+\begin{itemize} \item[(f1)] Partition the sequence $\mathcal{F}$ of bundles of line segments into sub-sequences of bundles.
+Take an ordered set of cutting segments which are the last line segments of each sub-sequence.
+We take an initial shooting point in each cutting segment. \item[(f2)] Construct a path along $\mathcal{F}$ joining $p$ and $q$, formed by the set of shooting points.
 The path is the concatenation of the shortest paths joining two consecutive shooting points along the corresponding sub-sequence.
-A stop condition is established at shooting points; \item[(f3)] The algorithm enforces (f2) at all shooting points.
-If the collinear condition holds at all shooting points, the algorithm stops.
-Otherwise, an update of shooting points improves the paths joining $p$ and $q$ along $\mathcal{F}$. \end{itemize}
+A stop condition is established at shooting points. \item[(f3)] The algorithm enforces (f2) at all shooting points to check the stop condition.
+If the collinear condition is not met, an update of shooting points will improves paths joining $p$ and $q$ along $\mathcal{F}$, which is formed by the set of new shooting points. \end{itemize}